Bifurcation values of families of real curves: Introduction

-We address here the problem of detecting the bifurcation set in algebraic families of real curves of more than one parameters.
-The methods developped in \cite{CP} or \cite{HN} do not work anymore since they are based in an essential manner on the use of the ``polar locus'' or the ``Milnor set'' (see Definition \ref{d:rho-reg}) which are of dimension 1 in case $n=2$, whereas in our setting they are of higher dimensions.
-Here we rather proceed by extending the original ideas of \cite{TZ}.
+We address here the problem of detecting the bifurcation set in algebraic families of real curves of more than one parameter, in particular the case $n = p+1 \ge 3$.
+The methods developed in \cite{CP} or \cite{HN} cannot be extended beyond two variables since they are based essentially on the use of the ``polar locus'' or the ``Milnor set'' (see Definition \ref{d:rho-reg}) which are of dimension 1 only in the $n=2$ case.
+Our task was to find a way to extend to higher dimensions the ideas established in \cite{TZ} for $n=2$.
+As a matter of fact we have to change the viewpoint of \cite{TZ} and find completely new definitions for the \emph{non-vanishing} condition and for the \emph{non-splitting} condition.
+We then get the following extension of the main result \cite{TZ}, keeping its spirit and terminology.